 If you find yourself asking for multiple extensions, please reach out to me to discuss what's going on.
 I'll do the same if I feel that you've made a large number of extension requests.

 Due to the existence of Late Passes and extensions, I will not make full answer keys available to students until after all assignments are submitted.
-Calculational answers will be available in the homework system once you've submitted the assignment and the Late Pass Period has passed.
+Many detailed solutions (including grading rubrics) will be available in the homework system (MOM) once you've submitted the assignment and the Late Pass Period has passed.
 Keep in mind that if you opt to view answers after the due date, the system will bar you from using a Late Pass.

 In an ideal world, we would report multiple grades to the Registrar; one for each of the Learning Outcome.
 However, we can only report a single letter grade.
 Thus, at the end of the semester, we are tasked with determining the most appropriate letter grade based upon the semester's worth of data on the Learning Outcomes and Learning Objectives for each of you.